Phishing attack meaning & legal definition in IT act

 Spear phishing

 It targets certain persons rather than a large population of people.
 Attackers frequently look up their targets on websites and social media.
 They can personalize their communications and come across as more genuine.
-The very first stage used to get penetrate a company’s business security and execute a customized attack is usually spear phishing.
+The very first stage used to penetrate a company’s business security and execute a customized attack is usually spear phishing.

 Whaling